 neighbourhoodie-nnh-logo

 Note: This is part of our series demystifying synchronisation.
-See our other instalments: How to Sync Anything: Introduction and How to Sync Anything: Building a Sync Engine from Scratch — Part 1
+See our other instalments: How to Sync Anything: Introduction, How to Sync Anything: Building a Sync Engine from Scratch — Part 1 and How to Sync Anything: Building a Sync Engine from Scratch — Part 3

 In this part, we will learn how to efficiently find out what data needs to be synchronised.